Cyphle/kata-coffee-machine/README.md

     - As customer
     - I want to be able to choose the temperature of my hot beverage
     - In order to have hotter beverage (coffee, tea, chocolate)

+### Step 4
+The machine is becoming popular in the office.
+The management is eager to have daily reports of what is sold and when.

+- I want to be able to print a report anytime that contains: how many of each drink was sold and the total amount of money earned so far.

+### Step 5
+- When I order a drink and it can be delivered because of a shortage, I want to see a message to the coffee machine console that indicates me the shortage and that a notification has been sent

+Use interface:

+public interface EmailNotifier {
+	void notifyMissingDrink(String drink)
+}

+public interface BeverageQuantityChecker {
+	boolean isEmpty(String drink)
+}

 #### Drink maker protocol
 Drink maker receives string such as: